Marcus Powlowski: Political career

 In 2021, Powlowski was heavily involved in advocating for the rescue of Afghan interpreters during the fall of Kabul during Canada's involvement in the War in Afghanistan.
 He also worked since 2022 as a part of an all-party group of MPs who have brought Afghan woman MPs to Canada.

 In the wake of Russia’s invasion of Ukraine, Powlowski has been an outspoken supporter of Canada’s support of Ukraine.
 He has called for increased military aid, including advanced defense systems, and has been a vocal proponent of holding Russia accountable for its actions in international courts.
-Beyond military assistance, he has worked to settle Ukrainian refugees in Canada and has been a strong advocate for providing long-term support for rebuilding the Ukraine after the war.
+Beyond military assistance, he has worked to settle Ukrainian refugees in Canada and has been a strong advocate for providing long-term support for rebuilding Ukraine after the war.
 In 2025, Powlowski suggested Canada send a peacekeeping force to Ukraine after a settlement had been reached.